-While the base is baking, that is when you start the raspberry layer.
+While the base of these raspberry crumble bars is baking, that is when you start the raspberry layer.
 Super simple to follow the instructions.
 You need your raspberries to come to a slight boil with all the other ingredients (except the arrowroot powder) and then mash the raspberries so there are some larger pieces and some smaller.
 Then simmer the mixture and add the arrowroot powder so that it thickens (while whisking).
 Once the base is out of the oven, add the raspberry filling and top it with the oatmeal crumble!
 Bake it all together for another 22 minutes and then let it cool/ set in the fridge!

-Check out these other vegan raspberry desserts:
+Check out these other vegan summer desserts:

 Raspberry Oat Bars